gsauthof/utility/README.md

 `silencce` is a C++ implementation of `silence`.
 The main difference is the usage of exceptions, thus simplifying the error reporting.

+## User-Installed

+`user-installed.py` lists all the packages that were manually selected, i.e. that are marked as user-installed in the local package database because a user explicitly installed them.
+That means packages that were installed by the system installer or as automatic dependencies aren't listed.

+It supports different distributions (Fedora/CentOS/Termux).

+Such a package list can be used for:

+- preparing a kickstart file
+- 'cloning' a good package selection of one system
+- restoring the package selection after a vanilla install (e.g. because of a major distribution version upgrade or a system recovery)

+Excluding the automatically installed packages from the list protects against:

+- installing old dependency packages that are now obsolete on the new version of the distribution
+- wrongly marking the old dependency packages as user-installed on the new system
+- and thus making auto-cleaning after a future package removal of then unneeded dependency packages ineffective
+- failed installs due to dependency packages that are removed in the new distribution version

+Example for restoring a package list on a Fedora system:

+    # dnf install $(cat example-org.pkg.lst)

+Ignoring any unavailable packages:

+    # dnf install --setopt=strict=0 $(cat example-org.pkg.lst)

 ## Build Instructions